 Instructions for Authors

-Our journal online submission system will guide you stepwise through the process of entering your article details and uploading your files.
-The system will convert the files to a single PDF file for further evaluation.
+Our journal online submission program will guide you stepwise through the process of entering your article details and uploading your files.
+The system will convert your article files to a single PDF file used in the peer-review process.

 All pages should be numbered on the top right corner.
 Each of the main section headings should begin with a new page.
 Other than the main section headings, subheadings are not recommended.
 Avoid presenting the main content of the study or report in “note form” (using bullets or numerals), except in title page, references, and listing legends for illustrations.

 Title page should be submitted as a separate file.
 All the authors will need to provide their highest academic qualifications, affiliations, and email addresses.
 We will contact all authors by email to confirm their participation in the study / report before we proceed with the editing process.
 Starting from the July 2015 issue, author's names will be published as [Family/Surname/Last name] followed by initials of [Given/First name].

 - Should consist not more than 350 words.

 - Both structured and unstructured abstracts are acceptable.